 Sales

-AI-enriched prospect research and account targeting
+AI-enriched prospect research, fit qualification, and account targeting

 Why the human is still essential here